Skip to main content

 Head/Neck Training

 There are six to eight weeks of dedicated head/neck training that is led by Erin McComb, MD.
 This rotation has grown into arguably the most-sought-after rotation in neuroradiology.
-The success of this rotation lies in the case material and dedication to teaching of the attending staff: For instance, Alexander Nemeth, MD, is a three-time recipient of the resident teaching award.
+The success of this rotation lies in the case material and dedication to teaching of the attending staff: For instance, Alexander Nemeth, MD, is a multiple-time recipient of the resident teaching award.
 PET/CT imaging as it is applied in head/neck cancer is a growing component of the training program and will further enhance the educational experience.

 Procedure Training